nvidia-holoscan/holoscan-sensor-bridge/docs/user_guide/setup.md

 Next, follow the directions on the appropriate tab below to configure your Orin host system.

-**For Thor host setup, please follow the instructions on the [Thor Host Setup](thor-jp7-setup.md) page.**
+**For AGX Thor host setup and applications, please follow the instructions on the [Thor Host Setup](thor-jp7-setup.md) page.**

-**Please note that the instructions below and the examples in the following pages are intended for Orin platforms (IGX/AGX) and will not work with Thor in this release.**
+**For all other host systems' setup, continue with the appropriate tab.**

 `````{tab-set}
 ````{tab-item} IGX